stevef1uk/docker_for_rpi/README.md

 docker_for_rpi
 ==============

+NOTE: Due to a recent kernel update if docker stops working after you have run apt-get update you will need to install the new kernel & modules I have updated in the repository.
+I raised and closed an issue on this.

 Docker for Raspberry Pi

 Using this repository to store useful files to get the docker programme to run on a Raspberry Pi using the Raspbian debian Wheezy distribution.